Freital East-Possendorf railway line: New perspectives as a museum railway

-At the 5th Gitterseer Station Festival in September 2012, special trips resumed after 14 years, using the Wernesgrüner Schienenexpress, loaned by the Förderverein Historische Westsächsische Eisenbahnen e.V.

 Public rides resumed on August 31, 2019, after track repairs, using the Windberg observation car and two diesel locomotives, covering 1.5 km from Dresden-Gittersee.
 Since September 2, 2020, special services have reached km 3.55.
 About 60 meters of track at km 3.0 were redesigned, and the Leisnitz/Schloss Burgk stop was rebuilt.
 The first trip to this stop occurred on May 26, 2021, with guests.
 The association aims to reach Freital-Birkigt (km 0.4).